Getting the most out of cross-team collaboration

 We’ve all been there—buzzwords, vague plans, excessive small talk that numb brains instead of stimulate them through activity and creativity.
 A complete misuse of team communication.

-When opportunities for cross-functional team collaboration arise, the most important thing is to know the desired outcome and prioritize it.
+When opportunities for cross-functional team collaboration arise, the most important thing is to know and prioritize the desired outcome.
 Are we brainstorming?
-Cool, let’s focus on generating ideas and not on whether or not something is realistic.
+Cool.
+Let’s focus on generating ideas and not on whether or not something is realistic.
 Are we pushing a deployment to be tested today?
-Great, let’s not ask how to be more efficient with testing.
+Great.
+Let’s not ask how to be more efficient with testing.

 It’s ironic how managers can distract from a group’s collaborative fusion and then complain later that collaboration lacks direction and focus.
-The fact is, people collaborate best when they can work—not when they’re stuck dealing with a nosy manager (sorry again, managers 😬).
-Cross-functional projects sometimes require senior-rankers to hand over the reins and step back from their employees’ collective workspace.
+People collaborate best when they can work—not when they’re stuck dealing with a nosy manager (sorry again, managers 😬).
+Cross-functional projects sometimes require senior rankers to hand over the reins and step back from their employees’ collective workspace.

-There should also be a clear plan about the bigger picture here: what will result from the collaboration and how the collaboration ought to go.
-Without that, even the best teams can end up sidetracked and distracted.
+There should also be a clear plan for the bigger picture: what will result from the collaboration and how it ought to go.
+Without that, even the best teams can become sidetracked and distracted.

 Have a plan for collaboration; one that goes beyond simply scheduling a meeting.
 Managers should clarify expectations about the work to be done, including asking for questions and feedback.
 Be brief and decisive, and let teams get to work.